-It’s important not to stress, as long as you are offering them a variety of healthy, nutritious meals chances are they will be getting what they need.
+It’s important not to stress – as long as you are offering your baby a variety of healthy, nutritious meals, chances are they will be getting what they need.
 But it can also be helpful to have a list of nutrient-dense foods in your arsenal to plan their meals around.

-Poultry and fish
+2. Poultry and fish

-Leafy green vegetables
+5. Leafy green vegetables

 Leafy green vegetables (e.g. spinach and kale) are also really good for their diet as they’re rich in fibre and iron.

-Peanut and other nut butters
+9. Peanut and other nut butters

 Just make sure you’re opting for a low-sugar, low-sodium variety.
-Spreading on a piece of softened toast or a small amount on some fruit is perfect.
-Make sure you do not give your babies whole nuts as this can be a choking hazard.
+Spreading peanut butter on a piece of softened toast or a small amount on some fruit is perfect.
+But make sure you don’t give your baby whole nuts as their food as this can be a choking hazard.

-In the end, your baby will benefit from a balanced diet; implementing these foods will provide them with more iron and protein, which is vital for their growth and development.
+Your baby will benefit from a balanced diet; implementing these foods will provide them with more iron and protein, which is vital for their growth and development.
 Remember to have fun with food and don’t stress too much as your baby will pick up on that and be stressed too!

 *Foods should always be prepared and served in accordance with your baby’s age and developmental stage.